liyijiadou2020/2023-Graduation-Project-PeopleTrafficAnalize/README.md

 #### In this project using follow models:
 1. yolov5x pre-trained model
 2. DeepSORT model, trained on dataset MARKET1501
-3. FastReid model, The reid model is trained by the fast-reid framework, resnet34 distilled from resnet101
+3. FastReid model, The reid model is trained by the fast-reid framework.
+The resnet34 distilled from resnet101 is very large because the model saves parameters such as the FC layer and optimizer.
+If these are removed and only resnet34 is kept, the model will be more than 30 MB.

+#### Enviroments
+This project is trained and tested in Python 3.9.16, in frameword `pytorch 1.13.0 py3.9_cuda11.7_cudnn8_0`
+- OS: Windows 10 Professional
+- GPU: NVIDIA GEFORCE GTX1050Ti, 4G

 #### How to run
+1. download yolo model `yolo5x.pt` to `./weights/`
+2. download reid model `model_final.pth` to `/kd-r34-r101_ibn`
+3. start with `python store_traffic_monitor.py`

+---

 ![avatar](./documents/report-hierarchy-CN.png)
 ![avatar](./documents/Presentation/1.png)